filonico/filonico.github.io/_pages/cv.md

 ## 3. Outreach activity

-*For a more detailed description of my outreach commitment, please have a look also at the [Outreach](/outreach/) section in this website*
+*For a more detailed description of my outreach commitment, please have a look also at the [Outreach](/outreach/) section in this website.*

 * Editor and web writer, BioPills\
   *Jul 2017 – ongoing*